BrokenSource/DepthFlow/readme.md

 **DepthFlow** is a fast _image-to-video_ converter that turns static pictures into awesome 3D parallax animations, perfect for digital art, social media, stock footage, fillers and more.

 - [x] **High quality** videos with artifact-free edges and seamless loops.
 Render at any resolution, fps, native supersampling, using external SOTA Depth Estimation models.
-- [x] **Fast processing** with a heavily optimized Ray Marching GLSL Shader, up to 8k50fps rendering with an RTX 3060-class GPU, fastest FFmpeg data piping using [TurboPipe](https://github.com/BrokenSource/TurboPipe).
+- [x] **Fast processing** with a heavily optimized Ray Marching GLSL Shader, fastest FFmpeg data piping using [TurboPipe](https://github.com/BrokenSource/TurboPipe), up to 8k50fps rendering with an RTX 3060-class GPU.
 - [x] **Commercial** use is encouraged • Kindly [retribute back](https://github.com/sponsors/Tremeschin) if you got value from it ❤️
 - [x] **Local code** with no watermarks, unlimited usage, mass production with scripts.